-- C: By checking the unique objects of the triples in ABox where rdf: type is used as a predicate, C is identified. - 2.
-H: The taxonomies among concepts are identified by checking the instances they share among themselves.
-Let C_1 and C_2 be two concepts.
-One of the following taxonomic relationships holds between them: 1) if C_1 contains all instances of C_2 , then we say C_2 is a subclass of C_1 (C_2 rdfs:subClassOf C_1); 2) if they do not share any instances, they are disjoint (C_1 owl:disjointWith C_2); and 3) if C_1 and C_2 are both a subclass of each other, then they are equivalent (C_1 owl:equivalentClass C_2). - 3.
+- are both a subclass of each other, then they are equivalent (C_1 owl:equivalentClass C_2). - 3.
 P, D, R: By checking the unique predicates of the triples, P is derived.
-A property p ∈ P can relate resources with either resources or literals.
+A property $p \in P$ can relate resources with either resources or literals.
 If the objects of the triples where p is used as predicates are IRIs, then p is an object property; the domain of p is the set of the types of the subjects of those triples, and the range of p is the types of the objects of those triples.
-If the objects of those triples are literals, then p is a datatype property; the domain of p is the set of types the subjects of those triples, and the range is the set of data types of the literals.
+If the objects of the triples where p is used as predicates are literals, then p is a datatype property; the domain of p is the set of types the subjects of those triples, and the range is the set of data types of the literals.